saschpe/self_healing/README.txt

 This project uses Git_ as the revision-control system.
 Git_ is optional if you retrieved this project as a source tarball and is only useful if you plan to further develop the project or to send patches.
-The following software is necessary to build this application:
+The following software is necessary to build this project:

  - CMake_ 2.6 or later
- - Qt_ 4.6 or later

-Additionally, one of the following software packages is needed to run the application (only one required):

- - Matlab_ r2008a or later (preferred, commercial)
- - GNU Octave_ 3.2 or later (default, free)
+ - Boost_ 1.42.0 or later

 Installation
 ------------

-How to build masonry depends on your platform.
+How to build the project depends on your platform.
 Generally you have to  use CMake_ to generate a platform-dependent build-environment.
 You can do that like this (in a terminal session)::